 Hinsdale High School placed in the bottom 50% of all schools in New Hampshire for overall test scores (math proficiency is bottom 50%, and reading proficiency is bottom 50%) for the 2020-21 school year.

-The percentage of students achieving proficiency in math is 11-19% (which is lower than the New Hampshire state average of 48%) for the 2018-19 school year.
-The percentage of students achieving proficiency in reading/language arts is 40-49% (which is lower than the New Hampshire state average of 56%) for the 2018-19 school year.
+The percentage of students achieving proficiency in math is ≤20% (which is lower than the New Hampshire state average of 38%) for the 2020-21 school year.
+The percentage of students achieving proficiency in reading/language arts is 40-59% (which is approximately equal to the New Hampshire state average of 52%) for the 2020-21 school year.

-Minority enrollment is 11% of the student body (majority Black), which is lower than the New Hampshire state average of 14% (majority Hispanic).
+Minority enrollment is 12% of the student body (majority Black and Hispanic), which is lower than the New Hampshire state average of 17% (majority Hispanic).

 Total Classroom Teachers

 Hinsdale High School is ranked within the bottom 50% of all 456 schools in New Hampshire (based off of combined math and reading proficiency testing data) for the 2020-21 school year.